-Experience a rare look inside the National Historic Landmark that are typically off-limits!
-These tours also feature Mrs. Gresham’s studio, a third-floor view to a one of a kind look at the gulf.
+Experience a rare look inside the National Historic Landmark that is typically off-limits, including a stop in Mrs. Gresham’s studio, a third-floor view to a one-of-a-kind look at the gulf!
 CLICK HERE FOR TICKETS

 The 1892 Bishop’s Palace (a.k.a.
 Gresham House) is a contributing building in the East End Historic District, a National Historic Landmark.
 The house is listed in the National Register of Historic Places at the national level of significance in the area of architecture.
 Architectural historians list the Bishop’s Palace as one of the most significant of Victorian residences in the country.

 The 1892 Bishop’s Palace and Galveston Historical Foundation offer teachers and students a large variety of TEKS aligned field trips focusing on history, math, and science.
-For more information, contact Susan Vanderford at 409-765-3432.
+For more information, call us at 409-762-2475.

 Galveston Historical Foundation is committed to making our programs and historic sites special needs accessible.
 However, at this time, Bishop’s Palace does not have a ramp for wheelchairs or walkers and is not fully accessible to those with physical disabilities.
 We can provide an audio tour with photographs and a written transcript of the tour.
 If you have special needs contact 409-762-2475 or 409-765-3410 or send an email in advance to your visit to make arrangements.

 Bishop’s Palace is a privately owned and operated historic site listed on the National Register of Historic Places.